 When you specify the state where you will take the cosmetology exam, the Filmbook State Board app will include laws and rules quiz questions specific to your state in the timed, multiple choice quizzes.

-Filmbook State Board app also offers a read-out-loud option and a complete cosmetology glossary.
+Filmbook State Board app also offers a read-out-loud option, a complete cosmetology glossary, and built-in flashcards.
 You can find Filmbook State Board on the App store.

 Here’s a film clip from the Filmbook State Board app that explains four corners of the head: